 Read the assigned textbooks and additional class material while also leading at least one class discussion of an assigned chapter.
-Students will sign up in class for their discussion leadership week(s).

-Journaling (35%)

-Due: November 30, 2017
+Journaling (35%) Due: November 27

 Keep a journal of your spiritual journey throughout the course and complete the assignments given by the professor for the spiritual journal.
 The journal is to be your thoughts/reflections about your spiritual journey.
 Also, the professor will provide guiding questions and thought-provoking topics for reflection.
 The student is to journal 4 times weekly with a paragraph (3-5 sentences) minimum each entry.
 The journal will not be read by the professor but only briefly checked for completion.
-Journal checks may be done by the professor periodically throughout the semester.
-Please bring your journal with you to class every week so that you may receive credit for your work.